learn-co-curriculum/dsc-postgrad-repo-content-expectations/README.md

 ### Business Understanding

-Clearly explains the real-world value the project has for a specific stakeholder.
+This section clearly explains the real-world value the project has for a specific stakeholder and how a problem will be addressed by this analysis.

-Easy to see how the problem impacts the organization What is the variable, and how will using it, impact the organization.
+**Example questions to be answered:** <br>
+- How much time will this solution save?
+- Who will this solution help?
+- What need does this analysis address?
+- How well does the metric or target variable directly relate to the real world problem?

 ### Data Understanding